What I do

 The main thing I do is write about Italian food.

-I've already published one cookbook, the Rome volume in the Williams-Sonoma Foods of the World series, and a couple of restaurant guides, and coauthored an Italian-English food dictionary.
+My previous cookbook was the Rome volume in the Williams-Sonoma Foods of the World series, and a couple of restaurant guides, and coauthored an Italian-English food dictionary.
 I've also translated quite a bit of food-related material from the Italian and written lots and lots of articles, mainly Choice Tables for the New York Times travel section when Nancy Newhouse was travel editor.

 I also keep my hand in the ancient world, which is what I studied.
-This can mean working on yet another edition of "Women's Life in Greece and Rome" (the third was published in 2005) or lecturing food-studies students on the gastronomy of ancient Rome or translating (from the Italian) wall panels for the Iraq Museum.
+This can mean working on yet another edition of "Women's Life in Greece and Rome" (the fourth was published in 2016) or lecturing food-studies students on the gastronomy of ancient Rome or translating (from the Italian) wall panels for the Iraq Museum.
 I lecture the NYU Food Studies grad students on the food of ancient Rome every year when they visit the Eternal City.

 When I'm not writing or translating, I'm probably editing or cooking, the latter often with visiting Americans whom I instruct in doing it all as the Romans do.
 Editing for me covers a lot of ground, but nowadays it is likely to mean editorial coordination or project management, often, for my sins, for the University of Rome's Center for Logistics Research.
 That is not so far-fetched: it's logistics that gets the fruit from the tree to our kitchen before it goes bad, so there is often a food component in what I do for them.